Baidicoot/another-website/content/posts/izf/index.md

 CZF is an 'axiomatic' set theory, meaning that one may only 'construct' sets by using the particular rules, called 'axioms', which make up the theory.
 The reason for this is twofold; firstly, the axiomisation of the set theory avoids the possibility of subtle inconsistencies which can invalidate proofs - the commonly-cited example is [Russell's paradox](https://en.wikipedia.org/wiki/Russell%27s_paradox).

-Secondly, by limiting axioms to only those which have an obvious _construction_ (meaning an algorithm which they represent), we can restrict sets only those that we can create (as opposed to just asserting the existence of).
+Secondly, by limiting axioms to those which have an obvious _construction_ (meaning an algorithm which they represent), we can restrict sets to those that we can create (as opposed to sets that we can prove the existence of).
 Such a system of axioms is called a 'constructive' theory; using non-constructive theories, such as [Zermelo-Fraenkel Set Theory](https://en.wikipedia.org/wiki/Zermelo%E2%80%93Fraenkel_set_theory) (ZF), mathematicians can prove results which seem counterintuitive, such as the [Banach-Tarski paradox](https://en.wikipedia.org/wiki/Banach%E2%80%93Tarski_paradox) (which relies on the non-constructive 'axiom of choice').

 The distinction between constructive and non-constructive axioms and theories is mostly philosphical, as some non-constructive axioms (such as the law of the excluded middle) may seem perfectly intuitive on the surface.

-Most set theories are but an extension of an 'underlying language' of logic (classical logic for ZF, intuonistic logic for CZF) with the aformentioned axioms for set construction.
+Most set theories are but an extension of an 'underlying language' of [logic](https://en.wikipedia.org/wiki/First-order_logic) (classical logic for ZF, intuonistic logic for CZF) with the aformentioned axioms for set construction.
+This underlying language usually includes the normal logical operators and quantifiers, and a statement in this language is called a _predicate_.
 Luckily for us, many logics have already been implemented as programs for computers.
 This means we need not check our proofs manually; the program automatically checks the soundness of our reasoning for us!

 These systems are called 'automated theorem provers' and are quite a mature technology; I will extend one, [Coq](https://coq.inria.fr/), with axioms for the construction of sets.
 The actual set theory I will use is called 'Intuonistic Zermelo-Fraenkel Set Theory'; as the name suggests, it is similar to CZF, but is slightly 'less' constructive.
 It admits the following axioms: